 In the '90s, its innovative aerospace engineering capabilities ushered in a new era with aircraft fire-fighting systems and modification services.
 These services included restorations, cargo conversions and interior reconfigurations, as well as major air frame inspections and aircraft painting.
 In addition, in 1994, Field Aviation was selected as the special mission modifier for the Australian Coastwatch Dash 8 program.

 By the early 2000s, Field Aviation had achieved international acclaim for its wide range of capabilities in the modification of regional and business aircraft for missionized operations by designing, manufacturing, testing, certifying and delivering state-of-the-art missionized aircraft.
 Between 1992 and 2017, Field Aviation has been involved in the creation of 45 special mission aircraft.

 In 2011, Calgary operations discontinued the MRO business, transferred the interior reconfiguration activity to Toronto, and focused on manufacturing build-to-print parts and sub-assembly work for major OEM’s such as Bombardier, Viking and Boeing, in a new 77,000 sq. ft. facility located just off airport property.

 Field Aviation Becomes a U.S. Company

 By 2001, ASES had opened its first hangar facility at Vance Air Force Base in Enid, Oklahoma to perform NVIS modifications and a cockpit upgrade on aircraft for South America.
-In 2003 ASES provided international support on avionics modernization for the Netherlands KDC-10 tankers to meet European Airspace Requirements, and due to growth in other programs moved to a larger hangar at Sundance Airpark to modify Cessna Citation and C-26 aircraft.
+In 2003 ASES provided international support on avionics modernization for the Netherlands KDC-10 tankers to meet European Airspace Requirements, and due to growth in other programs, moved to a larger hangar at Sundance Airpark to modify Cessna Citation and C-26 aircraft.

-Sure to Set the Standard for Years to Come
+Sure to Set the Standard For Years to Come